top of page

 Can we rely on human thinking?

-Scientists admit that our thinking isn't always reliable.
+Scientists admit that our thinking isn’t always reliable.
 They insist that everything be confirmed through experiments.
-They require Nature's approval.
+They require Nature’s approval.
 They argue that we should examine the facts and use our reasoning.
 Why connect reliable facts with flawed thinking that might cause chaos?
 Does that make sense?
 We expect A.I. to improve human thinking.
 Is that reasonable?
 How can we be sure that we no longer need Nature’s approval?
+We don’t want to repeat with AI the mistake we made with money.
+We don’t want to create a servant that can become our master.

 2-3 We are not as smart as we think